grooviter/underdog/docs/guide/docs/graphs/introspection.md

 --8<-- "src/test/groovy/underdog/guide/graphs/IntrospectionSpec.groovy:max_degree"
 ```

 Imagine a more complex example where our nodes are beans.
-In the following example we are repeating the graph but with people:
+Here we have a class representing a person:

 ```groovy title="Person"
 --8<-- "src/test/groovy/underdog/guide/graphs/IntrospectionSpec.groovy:person"
 ```

+This class implements the method `getAt(int)` which allows to extract the object attribute values via
+Groovy destructuring.
+That would become handy later on.

 !!! note